tsorya/cluster-api-provider-agent/README.md

 cluster-api-provider-agent serves as infrastructure provider for [Kubernetes cluster-api](https://github.com/kubernetes-sigs/cluster-api)

-## Deploying the cluster-api-provider-agent provider
-In order for your clusterctl to be aware of this provider, you need to update the clusterctl config located at "$HOME/.cluster-api/clusterctl.yaml" with the following field:\
-providers:\
-  &nbsp; \- name: "agent" \
-    &nbsp;&nbsp;&nbsp;&nbsp;url: "https://github.com/eranco74/cluster-api-provider-agent/releases/latest/infrastructure-components.yaml" \
-    &nbsp;&nbsp;&nbsp;&nbsp;type: "InfrastructureProvider"\
-After adding that field to the config, you should run "clusterctl init --infrastructure agent" to set up the provider.

 ## How to install cluster-api-provider-agent

 cluster-api-provider-agent is deployed into an existing OpenShift / Kubernetes cluster.